barberousse203/IA_infoh410/README.md

-# IA_infoh410: Connect 4 Game with AI
+# Connect Four AI Implementation

 ## Project Overview
-This project implements the classic Connect 4 game with an artificial intelligence opponent using the Minimax algorithm and Alpha-Beta pruning.
+This project implements the classic Connect Four game with an artificial intelligence opponent using the Minimax algorithm enhanced with Alpha-Beta pruning.
+The implementation includes a graphical user interface built with Pygame, customizable AI difficulty settings, and comprehensive performance testing tools.
 The project was developed as part of the INFO-H410 Techniques of Artificial Intelligence course at Université Libre de Bruxelles.

 ## Game Description
-Connect 4 is a two-player connection game where players take turns dropping colored discs into a seven-column, six-row vertically suspended grid.
+Connect Four is a two-player connection game where players take turns dropping colored discs into a seven-column, six-row vertically suspended grid.
 The objective is to connect four discs of the same color vertically, horizontally, or diagonally before your opponent.

 ## Features
 - Interactive graphical user interface using Pygame
-- Human vs Human mode
+- Multiple game modes:
-- Human vs AI mode
+  - Human vs AI
-- AI vs AI mode (for demonstration)
+  - AI vs AI (for demonstrations and algorithm comparison)
-- Adjustable AI parameteres
+- Adjustable AI difficulty levels (search depth from 1-10)
+- Custom difficulty settings via text input
+- Visual feedback with colored player indicators
+- Performance testing tools for algorithm comparison
+- Reset and main menu buttons for improved user experience

 ## Technical Implementation
 The game is implemented in Python with the following components:
-- Game logic and state management
+- **Game Logic**: Core game rules, state management, and win detection
+- **AI Player**: Minimax algorithm with Alpha-Beta pruning optimization
+- **Human Player**: Interface for human input via mouse clicks
-- Interactive GUI using Pygame
+- **GUI**: Interactive game display using Pygame
+- **Performance Testing**: Tools to compare standard Minimax vs Alpha-Beta pruning

+## AI Algorithm
-- AI player using Minimax algorithm with Alpha-Beta pruning
+The AI uses Minimax with Alpha-Beta pruning to make optimal decisions:

+### Minimax
+A recursive algorithm that simulates all possible game states to a certain depth, assuming both players play optimally.
+The AI maximizes its advantage while assuming the opponent will minimize it.

+### Alpha-Beta Pruning
+An optimization technique that dramatically reduces the number of nodes evaluated in the search tree by eliminating branches that cannot possibly influence the final decision.
+Our testing shows this reduces node evaluations by up to 84.5% and provides a 7.1x speedup at depth 5.

+### Evaluation Function
+The board positions are evaluated based on:
+- Center control (pieces in central columns are weighted higher)
+- Connection patterns (potential winning sequences)
+- Defensive positioning (blocking opponent's potential wins)

 ## Installation and Setup